nodejs/Release/GOVERNANCE.md

 or modifications that have not found consensus to the WG for discussion by assigning the WG-agenda tag to a pull request or issue.
 The WG should serve as the final arbiter where required.

-For the current list of Collaborators, see the project README.md.

 ## WG Membership